 Open time slots start every half an hour – you get a coloured wristband to differentiate between time slots – two colours participating at any given time.

-We then went back over to the reception to book and pay for the next session… we had just missed the start of one (thanks to the waiver form – next time I am definitely booking in advance online!)
+We then went back to the reception to book and pay for the next session… we had just missed the start of one (thanks to the waiver form – next time I am definitely booking in advance online!)
 We were given our bright green socks and told to come back to the reception area just before our time slot for the safety briefing.

 Behind the reception there are some lockers you can lock your items away in while you bounce (free of charge).